 Streak, and B&O. The Santa Fe War Bonnet paint scheme was depicted on an illustration of an F-7 in the 1953

 AMT catalogue, but it was never produced in those colors.

 out starter sets in 1953.
 Sets sold for as low as $50 and the high end sets were in the $90 range.

 AMT's working coupler, branded 'Liftamatic', closely followed

 AAR design, and had a simulated air hose which when pushed up permitted uncoupling of the trains.
 This

 required an uncoupling track, the first track of any kind made by AMT.
 Its design was such that it could be

-mated with Lionel 'O' gauge track.
+the knuckle coupler.
 Other accessories were also designed.

 Demand wasn't as high as expected, and in 1954, AMT reorganized and changed its name to

 Auburn Model Trains.
 Although Auburn's offerings are highly regarded today, they were not very